dy1z/docs/content/docs/development/nodejs.md

 | Option | Required | Type | Default | Description |
 | --- | --- | --- | --- | --- |
 | `config` | Yes | Object | null | A complete Maizzle config object. |

+Besides `tailwind` and `maizzle`, as you can see you can also pass certain functions to the `options` object.
+These are lifecycle hooks, also called [Events](/docs/events/) in Maizzle.

 ## Example